valentjn/ltex/pages/supported-languages.md

 LTeX assumes comments are written in Markdown, except for Python, where reStructuredText is used.

 There is a list of all supported programming languages below.
-Again, an asterisk (∗) indicates that the language is not supported by VS Code out-of-the-box, and an additional extension that adds support for the language has to be installed in order for LTeX to work (e.g., [MATLAB Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab) for MATLAB).
+Again, an asterisk (∗) indicates that the language is not supported by VS Code out-of-the-box, and an additional extension that adds support for the language has to be installed in order for vscode-ltex to work (e.g., [MATLAB Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab) for MATLAB).

 Bash/Shell&nbsp;Script&nbsp;(`shellscript`),
 C&nbsp;(`c`),